How to Run a Silent Auction with Charity Auction Software

 Now that the event is over, it's time to make follow-up a priority.
 In the same way that you plan on following up with event attendees, you'll want to segment out auction winners to thank them for their donation and provide tax-deductible information.

-If the winning bidder is new to your nonprofit, this is a perfect opportunity to nurture the relationship by including valuable information about your nonprofit.
+If the winning bidder is new to your non-profit organization, this is a perfect opportunity to nurture the relationship by including valuable information about your non-profit organization.
 Include a video of your nonprofit story or a case study so they become familiar with your work.
 Add them to an email nurture stream to keep them engaged over time with the intent to get them to donate again and eventually become a recurring donor.

-Well, no, nothing about fundraising is supposed to be impossible.
-But we know what you mean, and we sympathize.
-That's why we suggest you start sourcing items way in advance.
-If you waited, take the time to sit down and get creative, because online or in-person, charity auctions with well-thought out biddable items and experiences encourage engagement and help you build relationships.
+We suggest you start sourcing items way in advance.
+If you waited too long, take the time to sit down and get creative because online or in-person charity auctions with well-thought-out biddable items and seamless experiences encourage engagement and help you build relationships.

 Why is a silent auction better than a regular auction?

-There's no better or worse.
-But there is better for your nonprofit.
-And if your audience is far-flung, has mobility issues, would find it difficult to find caretaker assistance during the time of your in-person event, or just likes to sit on the couch (our people), you have the potential to get far greater engagement and more bids with an online auction
+Only you know which is better for your non-profit organization.
+If your audience is far-flung, has mobility issues, would find it difficult to find caretaker assistance during the time of your in-person event, or just likes to sit on the couch (our people), you have the potential to get far greater engagement and more bids with an online auction

 How do I know if my silent auction was successful?

-Well, if you brought in more money than you spent.
-But it's not that easy, is it?
+Your auction was successful if you brought in more money than you spent.
 As you debrief, consider how much time you spent preparing, running the event, and following up.
 Also, consider any shipping or delivery costs associated with getting the goods to your supporters.
 And factor in new or renewed relationships that have blossomed as a result of your event!
-Wait, do you have any leftover auction items or any items that did particularly well that you can replicate for next year?